-- BA (Hons) First Degree - Counselling Studies, accredited by BACP
+- BA (Hons) First Degree Counselling Studies - University of Essex

-- Registered member of the British Association of Counsellors and psychotherapists (MBACP), and as such bound by and adhering to the BACP ethical framework
+- Registered Accredited Member of the British Association for Counselling and Psychotherapy (MBACP), and as such bound by and adhering to the BACP ethical framework.

-- CPD (Continued Professional Development) training in CBT, Gestalt, Couple Counselling, Coaching and Freudian Studies allow me to integrate these approaches into my clinical work
+- CPD (Continued Professional Development) training in CBT, Gestalt, Sexology, Relationship Counselling and Coaching allow me to integrate these approaches into my clinical work

 My research interests being in Post-Traumatic Stress Disorder (PTSD), primarily Combat Trauma; Post-partum Depression and its relation to different parenting styles and the Psychoanalytic approach to Autism.

 Prior to moving into private practice I worked as a Psychotherapist within an NHS setting as part of a Community Mental Health Multi-disciplinary Team (CMHT).
 Here I worked with a broad range of mental health disorders with varied levels of severity.

 My approach is integrative allowing flexibility and fluidity depending on the needs and experiences of the individual client and the direction with which they wish their therapy to take.
 I am committed to the view that everyone is unique and that different styles of therapy work for different people.
 I maintain the principle of each individual being the expert upon themselves, with this in mind, I believe that the client is entitled to the approach that best resonates with them and that together we can decipher a way of working that will be the most beneficial.